 When it comes to aged care in Melbourne, there are two main categories when it comes to assessing the requirement to pay for care.
 These are ‘market price’ or ‘low means’.
 If assessed as having the means to pay market price, the resident is required to pay the market value for their aged care accommodation.
 This includes daily payments, lump sum or a combination of both.
 This basically means the full amount is paid by the resident.
 If however, the assessed resident can’t afford to pay market price, then the ‘low-means’ category applies.
 A contribution towards accommodation costs is determined through an income and assets test.
 The Government then steps in to top up the shortfall to a pre determined maximim.
 It’s generally a pretty straight-forward distinction- the resident can either afford it, or they cannot.

-Get the proper financial and specialist aged care advice first…
+Get financial and specialist aged care advice first

-Be aware of the benefits and disadvantages of being assessed as ‘low-means’…
+What are the benefits and disadvantages of being assessed as ‘low-means’?

 Other aspects of means testing that are important to know…

 The family home may or may not be included in the means test.
 If it is occupied by a ‘Protected Person’ such as a partner (husband or wife) or a dependent child then it won’t be included.
 There are also numerous other complexities that come into play when calculating income and assets that need careful evaluation.
 What’s relevant depends entirely on their circumstances.
 The more specialist advice received as early as possible – the better the outcomes will be for all involved.
 It’s important to fully investigate all of your available options and get sound advice so you can make the best decisions for your circumstances.
 You can find out more about how the right advice can save you thousands here.

 You don’t want to find out, that you’ve paid far more money than you needed to.
 Or made big decisions with long-term consequences that may result in disappointment and extra expense.
 If you would like to talk about your options, feel free to get in touch with us at Aged Care Specialists Vic.